Elbow Surgery and

 Open Release Surgery

-The most common surgery used to treat Tennis Elbow is Open Release Surgery.
+The most common surgery used to treat tennis elbow is open release surgery.
 There are two different techniques that can be used.
-Traditional open release and open release with drilling have both been successful in treating Tennis Elbow.
+Traditional open release and open release with drilling

-Open Release is performed through a 2.5 - 7 cm incision created in the skin on the outside of the elbow above your epicondyle.
-This incision exposes the ECRB (exstensor capis radialis brevis ) forearm muscle beneath the skin.
-Another incision in the muscle gives the surgeon access to the tendon and its attachment to the lateral epicondyle bone.
-The surgeon will either remove any damaged weakened tissue, or repair tears to the tendon tissue.
-Your surgeon may be partially or even completely cut your tendon away from the lateral epicondyle.
-This allows the forearm muscle to relax giving you more range of motion in your elbow and arm.
+Open release surgery is performed through a 2.5 - 7 cm incision created in the skin on the outside of the elbow above your epicondyle.
+The incisions exposes forearm muscle and gives the surgeon access to the tendon and its attachment to the lateral epicondyle bone.
+The surgeon will either remove any damaged weakened tissue, or repair tears to the tendon tissue, or may be partially or even completely cut your tendon away from the lateral epicondyle.
+This type of surgery allows the forearm muscle to relax giving you more range of motion in your elbow and arm.

-Scar tissue that has built up through repeated injury and overuse is removed through a process called Debridement.
+Scar tissue that has built up through repeated injury and overuse is removed.
 During the removal of scar tissue and normal wear and tear, the elbow can become rough.
 The surgeon will abrade the bone of your elbow.
 This smoothes out the roughness of your elbow and removes any hardened tissues.

 A technique called decortication can be used at this point.
 With this procedure, several 2 mm holes are drilled into the bone to stimulate blood flow to the area.